 - FIRE Variations: Choose Lean, Coast, or Fat FIRE based on your spending and retirement goals.

 Financial Independence (FI) means your passive income covers all living expenses, freeing you from needing a job.
 Retire Early (RE) is the option to stop working once FI is achieved.
 The FIRE movement empowers you to control your time, pursue passions, or engage in meaningful work without financial stress.
-It’s not just for the wealthy—with disciplined saving and investing using the financial independence 4 rule, it’s within reach for many.
+It’s not just for the wealthy—with disciplined saving and investing using the 4% rule, it’s within reach for many.

 Mastering the Financial Independence 4 Rule